 This category has overall average of 4.1 points, with no scores of 4.5 points or above.
 Two areas received a score below the threshold of 4.0 points - Selection and Variations in the chronological order of CVs.
-Thus, both of them are meticulously described in terms of actions to be implemented (separate section of the Action Plan).
+Thus, both of them are included into the recommendations section of the Action Plan.
 For the above reasons, the Recruitment category itself became an area of interest for the Working Group and eventually almost every issue in this theme scope has been scrutinised, except only Transparency and Judging merit.
 What has been really helpful here, was the commentaries included in the original (and particularly the additional) survey, which have proven that this case is far more complex than simply regarding it as an evident for researcher's discontent.
 As it is stated below, the underlying reasons for slightly lesser scoring in this section are of totally different grounds, partially objective as far as the Centre's (financial) capabilities are concerned, and also subjective for each person's perspective.
 Nevertheless, certain viable solutions have been devised in response to the gathered opinions, with particular attention to the unsatisfied ones.